tigerand/mchown/design-overview.md

 <!-- Copyright 2020-2022 Andrew Sharp andy@tigerand.com, All Rights Reserved -->

-<b>mchown</b> is a program that performs a multi-threaded, scan of a file system heirarchy and modifies the metadata of the files and directories to change the user and group ids of those files.
+<b>mchown</b> is a program that performs a multi-threaded scan of a file system heirarchy and modifies the metadata of the files and directories to change the user and group ids of those files.
 It does not modify sockets/pipes or device files.
 The idea is to maximize speed of the operation as much as the computer resources of the system allow.

 Some design objectives: